dingodb/dingo/docs/usage/sql/sql_date_function.md

 - Return Type

 ```
-Date, Returns a date in the format 'YYYY-MM-DD'.
+Date, Returns a date in the format 'yyyy-MM-dd'.
 ```

 - Examples